milesangelo/DotNet-Learning-Workbooks/02-Conditionals/README.md

 ## 🏁 Challenge Project

-Create a "Smart Service Scheduler" that:
+Create a simple "Service Recommender" that:
-1. Checks vehicle mileage and recommends services
+1. Takes vehicle mileage (int)
-2. Considers last service dates
+2. Months since last oil change (int)
-3. Factors in driving conditions (city/highway)
-4. Applies seasonal checks (winter/summer)
-5. Prioritizes safety-critical services
+3. Whether brakes are squeaking (bool)
+4. Recommends what service is needed
+5. Uses if/else logic to determine priority
-6. Handles edge cases (new car, missing history)
+6. Handles basic edge cases (negative values)

 Requirements:
-- Use at least 3 different comparison operators
+- Use at least 2 different comparison operators
 - Include both && and || operators
-- Implement guard clauses
-- Use a switch statement for service types
+- Use guard clauses for invalid input
-- Extract complex conditions to named variables
+- Extract conditions to named boolean variables

 Remember: Clear logic is better than clever logic.
 If you have to think hard to understand it, simplify it!